 Record all the interactions that you have with your contacts— for example, telephone calls, meetings, or letters.
 Attach documents to interactions (Word, Excel, or .txt files).
-You can also automatically record other interactions—for example, all Microsoft Dynamics NAV documents that you send to your contacts, like sales orders or quotes, can be logged and retrieved at a later time.
+You can also automatically record other interactions—for example, all Microsoft Dynamics documents that you send to your contacts, like sales orders or quotes, can be logged and retrieved at a later time.
 By using TAPI (Telephony Application Programming Interface)compliant telecom devices, you can call a contact by clicking a button on the electronic contact card.

 Keep track of sales opportunities.
 Section your sales processes into different stages, and use this information to get an overview of and manage your sales opportunities.

-Synchronize your to-do items and your contacts in Microsoft Dynamics NAV with meetings, tasks, and contacts in Outlook.
+Synchronize your to-do items and your contacts in Microsoft Dynamics with meetings, tasks, and contacts in Outlook.
 Create, update, cancel, and delete in one program and, at a specific time, synchronize from within Outlook.
 You can also customize synchronization by adding fields or adding new entities to be synchronized.

 Organize the tasks related to your sales and marketing activities.
 Create to-do lists for yourself and assign tasks to other users or teams of users.
 Automatically create recurring to-do items and activities consisting of several to-do items.